It pays to be fully invested during a bull market.

 That last point is a tricky one, particularly when it comes to "How much?"
 Too much cash and you'll lose out to inflation; too little and you won't be able to take advantage of buying opportunities.

-In my own portfolio, I'm keeping one to two full positions in cash -- or 5% to 10%.
+In my own portfolio, I was keeping two full positions (10%) in cash -- or 5% to 10% -- but have since reduced that to about 3% thanks to a recent buying spree.

-That, however, is no hard and fast rule.
-We should be willing to be fully invested when the right opportunities present themselves.
+The key is to be willing to be fully invested when the right opportunities present themselves.
 That means keeping a wish list and constantly ranking your best ideas.

 One more thing to do now